 We’ll also give you a full overview of the year to help you to stay organised throughout the course.

-You’ll go on your first block placement in late September, where you’ll put the skills you’ve learnt at University into practice and build your confidence in the classroom.
-You’ll be involved in all aspects of teaching, from marking work to delivering lessons to helping with parents’ evenings.
+You’ll go on your first block placement in late September, where you’ll gradually put the skills you’ve learnt at University into practice and build your confidence in the classroom.
+After a period of induction, you’ll be supported by a class mentor and progressively take on the responsibility of whole class teaching.
+This will include planning, teaching and evaluating your lessons, assessing the children’s progress, and contributing to other aspects of a typically busy school life.

-When you’re on placement, you’ll have a school mentor (often the class teacher) to help you with day-to-day matters, and receive support from your personal tutor and/or visiting tutor.
+When you’re on placement, your class mentor (the class teacher) will support, guide and coach you.
+You will also receive support from your personal tutor at university and a school visiting tutor.

 Early Years Option

 If you choose to take the Early Years option as part of your PGCE course, you’ll cover topics such as early reading and maths through workshops and seminars.
 At this stage you’ll explore the role of play and outdoor learning, which is key to early years education.
-You’ll be able to put these specialist skills to practice during your placement, as you will have the opportunity spend some time in an early years setting during the year.
+You’ll be able to put these specialist skills into practice during your two placements in the EYFS (Early Years and Foundation Stage) and Key Stage 1.

 Read more about this year of study